This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Key Ingredients

-If you're going to impress anyone with your homemade cinnamon rolls you're going to need these ingredients to be successful
+If you're going to impress anyone with your homemade cinnamon rolls, you will need these ingredients to succeed.

-- Butter: Butter equals flavor!
-Using butter will make these rolls top notch instead of using shortening or butter flavored shortening.
+Butter equals flavor!
+Using butter will make these rolls top-notch instead of shortening or butter-flavored shortening.

-- Raisins: Raisins add a nice pop of flavor to these amazing cinnamon rolls.
+Raisins add a nice pop of flavor to these easy homemade cinnamon rolls.

-- Brown Sugar: I find the flavor of dark brown sugar to be superior to light brown sugar because it gives a better warm maple flavor.
+I find dark brown sugar's flavor superior to light brown sugar because it gives a richer, warm maple flavor.

-- Powdered Sugar: This is the base to our incredible mascarpone icing.
+This is the base of our incredible mascarpone frosting or cream cheese frosting.

-- Mascarpone: Most cinnamon rolls use cream cheese, I wanted to impress my guest when I first made these.
+Most cinnamon rolls use cream cheese, but mascarpone cheese is an Italian cream cheese that Chefs always use.
+I wanted to impress my guest with my mascarpone frosting.

 How To Make Homemade Cinnamon Rolls